 If you go, here are a few suggestions to make the most of your trip.

-3. One of the best values in the Paris art scene is the Sculpture Garden at the Rodin Museum.
-For only 4 Euro per person, you can wander around and view some of Rodin’s most famous works, including “The Thinker”.
+5. One of the best values in the Paris art scene is the Sculpture Garden at the Rodin Museum.
+For only 4 Euro per person, you can wander around and view some of Rodin’s most famous works, including “The Thinker.”
 There is also a quaint café in the gardens to enjoy a coffee or glass of wine.
 CLOSED MONDAY

-9. The Eiffel Tower is a must-climb for many people who visit Paris, but it’s also crowded and lines are long.
+11. The Eiffel Tower is a must-climb for many people who visit Paris, but it’s also crowded, and the lines are long.
 Purchase tickets online before your visit, or hire a tour guide with skip-the-line access.
-Get a reservation for the restaurant on the first level and you can bypass the massive line for the elevator.
+Get a reservation for the restaurant on the first level, and you can bypass the massive line for the elevator.
 It is a great way to get feed and see the whole city without the crushing crowds at the top.